mplus2trust/neo-trend/README.md

 # FXWIZ Neo Trend Indicator - Public Source Release
+Public source code release for FXWIZ Neo Trend (Invite-Only on TradingView).
+Provided to comply with MPL-2.0; includes NOTICE and full source.

 This repository contains the **full source code** for the FXWIZ Neo Trend indicator, including any modifications made by FXWIZ, as required under the **Mozilla Public License 2.0 (MPL-2.0)**.